MicrosoftDocs/power-platform/power-virtual-agents/ai-authoring/gpt-answers-faq.md

 Additional evaluation was performed over custom datasets for offensive and malicious prompts and responses where precision and recall was measured on a labeled dataset.

-### How does a customer get the most out of GPT Answers?
+### How does a bot maker get the most out of GPT Answers?

 GPT Answers works best when you designate a trusted and valid website from which content should be queried.
 In particular answers are most accurate when you specify a top-level domain, or avoid using a URL that contains multiple levels or "paths".
 See the [GPT Answers Learn topic](gpt-answers.md) for examples and suggestions.
 All webpages that belong to this domain will be searched for a match against the user’s question.